 Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act (FERPA) provides for the protection of student records.
 Consistent with FERPA, KCC has identified information which is considered part of a student’s educational record.
-Specific policies are established which govern the conditions for the disclosure of student records and provide security practices which control access to such records.
+Specific policies are established which govern the conditions for its disclosure and provide security practices which control access to such records.

 Students have the right to inspect their educational records while attending KCC.
 If a student believes the contents are inaccurate, misleading, or in violation of privacy or other rights, they have the right to a hearing to challenge the contents.
-The college will normally comply with the request to inspect a student’s records within 10 days, but will take no longer than 45 days from the request.
+The college will normally comply with the request to inspect a student’s records within ten days, but in no case more than 45 days from the request.

 In accordance with FERPA, KCC considers the following to be “directory information.”
-This information may be released upon request, unless a student files a directory information withholding request form in Student Affairs.
+This information may be released upon request, unless a student files a directory information withholding request form in Student Services.